hengshuaiyao/HengshuaiYao.github.io/README.md

 <img align="center" src="videos/pca2_cat_dog.png" alt="hi" class="inline"/>
 </div>

-Clearly, deep learning shows difference from machine learning in this regard.
-The knowledge that we transfer from machine learning about the decision boundary complexity vs. generalization does not work for deep learning.
+Clearly, deep learning shows difference from machine learning in this regard. **The knowledge that we transfer from machine learning about the decision boundary complexity vs. generalization does not work for deep learning**.

-However, we found that the decision boundaries of the predecessor models (immature models in training that are close to the final) are indicative of the final model's generalization.
+However, we found that the **decision boundaries of the predecessor models** (immature models in training that are close to the final) are indicative of the final model's generalization.
 For example, using the 99.87% model, the boundaries of all class pairs can be plotted:
 <div align="center">
 <img align="center" src="videos/pca2_cat_vs_others.png" alt="hi" class="inline"/>
 </div>